Maltcommunity/mongo-postgresql-streamer/doc/index.md

 - Some people are uncomfortable with the extensive bytecode manipulation that it does.

 The drawback:
-- You are writing code that cannot be understood by any IDE without a plugin.
+- You are writing code that cannot be understood by any IDE without a plugin: this is *NOT* Java.
 - Without a Lombok plugin, your IDE will complain that you didn't wrote the getters and setters.
 - In case of incompatiblity or deprecation in future JDK, your entire code base will be broken.